LimeChain/forta-bots/stake-controller-changed/README.md

 ## Alerts

+- FORTA-STAKE-CONTROLLER-CHANGED-FOR-SCANNERS
+  - Fired when a 'StakeControllerUpdated' event is emitted from the Forta Scanners contract
+  - Severity is always set to "medium"
+  - Type is always set to "info"
+  - Metadata:
+    - address - the address of the contract that emitted the event
+    - newstakeController - the new stakeController

-- FORTA-STAKE-CONTROLLER-CHANGED
+- FORTA-STAKE-CONTROLLER-CHANGED-FOR-AGENTS
-  - Fired when a 'StakeControllerUpdated' event is emitted
+  - Fired when a 'StakeControllerUpdated' event is emitted from the Forta Agents contract
   - Severity is always set to "medium"
   - Type is always set to "info"
   - Metadata: